 My daughter, myself, and another mom helped her with her purchase and got her and her son out to her car.
 She was dripping sweat and tears.
 And as we buckled the exasperated boy into his car seat she heaved sobs.
 Sobs that spoke volumes: “I am not a bad mom.
 I am doing my very best.
 My boy is my whole world…”

 These children, yes, they are wholly a part of us.
 Still, they are wholly apart from us.
 They have a body and spirit separate from us.
 They have their own talents, abilities, shortcomings, and folly.
 One of them might require Zoloft.
 One might require a parole hearing.
-One might cure cancer.
-One might have a career at McDonalds and be happy in that role.
+Maybe, one might cure cancer.
+And one might have a career at McDonalds and be happy in that role.

 Apart from my hopes and what I deem a grand existence, they are an entity all their own.